-- Organizing the Regional Transit Authority (RTA) Task Force, a task force that was crucial in getting increased funding in this year’s state budget in order to maintain current capacity and routes for public transportation in cities across the state.
+- Organizing the Regional Transit Authority Task Force, which has successfully advocated for increased state funding for public transportation in cities across the state.

-- Leading the push for continued state funding for the Mass in Motion Program – which addresses food, transportation and other local built environment issues.
+- Leading the push for continued state funding for the Mass in Motion Program, which promotes opportunities for healthy eating and active living throughout the Commonwealth.

-- Passed legislation to create a Special Commission on Local Public Health, which will allow the Commonwealth to strengthen the local public health system which provides essential protections for communities throughout the Commonwealth (2016).
+- Passing legislation to create the Special Commission on Local Public Health, which will allow the Commonwealth to strengthen the local public health system and provide essential protections for all communities (2016).

-- Passed legislation to create the Massachusetts Food Trust program—increasing local retailers’ capacity to offer healthy, affordable foods in communities that need it most (2014).
+- Passing legislation to create the Massachusetts Food Trust Program, which increases local retailers’ capacity to offer healthy, affordable foods in communities that need it most (2014).

-- Passage of the Active Streets Bill as part of the Transportation Bond Bill (2014), and securing commitment of $20 million from MassDOT to implement the Complete Streets Program (2014).
+- Passing the Active Streets Bill as part of the Transportation Bond Bill (2014), and securing commitment of $20 million from MassDOT to implement the Complete Streets Program (2014).

-- Establishment of the Prevention and Wellness Trust Fund in cost containment legislation, funded at $60 million over 4 years (2012).
+- Establishing the Prevention and Wellness Trust Fund in cost containment legislation, funded at $60 million over 4 years (2012).

 - Passing School Nutrition Legislation (2010) to strengthen school nutrition regulations (2011), and convene the School Nutrition Implementation Working Group (2011-2012).